HMJiangGatech/huge/README.md

 <h4 align="center">R Package for High-Dimensional Undirected Graph Estimation and Inference</h4>

-___Huge___ (Huge-Dimensional Undirencted Graph Estimation) implements the algorithm of estimating the parameters of a Gaussian distribution in such a way that the resulting undirected graphical model is sparse.
+___Huge___ (Huge-Dimensional Undirected Graph Estimation) implements the algorithm of estimating the parameters of a Gaussian distribution in such a way that the resulting undirected graphical model is sparse.
 The core algorithm is implemented in C++ with RcppEigen support for portable high performance linear algebra.
 It also implements a unified framework to quantify local and global inferential uncertainty for high dimensional graphical models.
 In particular, we consider the problems of testing the presence of a single edge.
 Runtime profiling is documented in the [__Performance__](#performance) section.

 ## Installation